Intelligent-Instruments-Lab/iil.is/src/routes/news/living-algorithms.md

 <br>

-Sign-up is now live with a deadline of Friday 6th May: https://forms.office.com/r/pi6rTBKKgM
+Sign-up is now live with a deadline of Friday 6th May: https://forms.office.com/r/pi6rTBKKgM.

+Event page on Facebook: https://www.facebook.com/events/1116271868942780.

 Places are limited and will be allocated on a first-come first-serve basis.